Azure/Azure-Sentinel/Playbooks/Dynamic-Summaries-API-Upsert/readme.md

 ## Prerequisites

-Before deploying the the playbook you will need
+Before deploying the playbook you will need
 - [Create Azure Integration account through Azure portal](https://github.com/MicrosoftDocs/azure-docs/blob/main/articles/logic-apps/logic-apps-enterprise-integration-create-integration-account.md#tab/azure-portal).
 Integration account should be in the same region as Logic App.
 - Have a KQL that renders data for Dynamic Summaries object model